clearbold/flightdeck/README.md

 I aim to support default global values for all configurable settings.
 Presently the only value stored in the global config is your Mandrill API Key.

-To set your API key value, copy `dispatchwire/config/sample-general.yaml` to `dispatchwire/config/general.yaml` and enter your API key between the empty single quotes.
+To set your API key value, copy `flightdeck/config/sample-general.yaml` to `flightdeck/config/general.yaml` and enter your API key between the empty single quotes.

 ### Installation

-If you don't have Composer, you can [install it within the root `dispatchwire` directory](https://getcomposer.org/doc/00-intro.md#locally), at the same level as `dispatchwire`, `public_html`, and `composer.json`.
+If you don't have Composer, you can [install it within the root project directory](https://getcomposer.org/doc/00-intro.md#locally), at the same level as `flightdeck`, `public_html`, and `composer.json`.
 Once you've done so, run:

 ```
 php composer.phar install
 ```

-This will install all of DispatchWire's dependencies locally, within the `dispatchwire/app/vendor` directory.
+This will install all of FlightDeck's dependencies locally, within the `flightdeck/app/vendor` directory.

 ### Usage